Norman Mair: Sports journalism

 Mair was always outspoken in his opinions.
 In the early fifties, for example, criticising the large number of new caps in each game in 1953 and 1954, he said that he consider the "inhabitants of lunatic asylums... had a fair grievance while the S.R.U. selectors walked around free and uncertified."

+He was appointed MBE in the 1994 Birthday Honours.

 He died at Thorburn Manor Care Home in Colinton.

 Family

 His daughter is Suzi Mair, who produces STV News at Six.